CVanchieri/CS-ProblemSolvingFrameWork/Getting-Your-C-Compiler-Installed.md

 #### Cygwin Pitfalls

 * If you have MinGW also installed, make sure that the Cygwin binaries are first in your `PATH`.
 If not, it will run the wrong GCC on the command line and you'll receive an error about `WinMain` not being found.
+Uninstall MinGW, per below.

 * Another way to get an error about `WinMain` not being found is if you accidentally specify your source `.c` program as the _output_ file with `-o`.
 See [General Pitfalls](#general-pitfalls), above.

 ### MinGW

 [MinGW does not support `fork()`, so will not work for LS classes](http://www.mingw.org/node/21).

+Having a MinGW install can interfere with the workings of Cygwin.
+You might get errors related to an undefined `WinMain`.
+Here are [instructions for uninstalling MinGW](https://stackoverflow.com/questions/15741692/how-to-uninstall-mingw-and-make-cygwin-make-as-deafult-make-program-with-gcc-3).

 ## Linux/Unix-likes